Credit score Q&A: “Does salary affect credit score?”

 There is word that the credit bureaus have gotten in on the “income estimation” business as well, so creditors will be able to get estimates of your income.
 However, this still won’t have any bearing on your credit score directly.

-It may have the indirect effect of fewer approvals for those with low incomes versus those who make lots of money, but it won’t be part of the any of the credit score providers’ algorithms just yet.
+Of course, salary may have the indirect effect of fewer credit card approvals for those with low incomes versus those who make lots of money, but it won’t be part of any of the credit score providers’ algorithms just yet.

-But obviously there’s probably some sort of positive correlation between high salaries and high credit scores, since a major component of credit scoring involves paying bills on time.
+Clearly there’s some sort of positive correlation between high salaries and high credit scores, since a major component of credit scoring involves paying bills on time.
+And you can’t pay your bills unless you make an adequate amount of money.

-In other words, those with plenty of money are probably more likely to pay their bills on time each month, though it’s not a perfect science.
+In other words, those with plenty of money are probably more likely to pay their bills on time each month, which should lead to higher credit scores, though it’s not a perfect science.

-So make sure you pay bills on time, keep balances low, apply for new credit sparingly, and mix it up a little to ensure you wind up with a good credit score!
+So make sure you pay bills on time each month, keep balances low, apply for new credit sparingly, and mix it up a little to ensure you wind up with a good credit score!